jiowchern/PinionCore.Remote/README.md

 Key features of PinionCore Remote include support for IL2CPP and AOT, making it compatible with various platforms, including Unity WebGL.
 It provides default TCP connection and serialization mechanisms but also allows for customization to suit specific project needs.
 The framework supports methods, events, properties, and notifiers, giving developers comprehensive tools to build robust networked applications.

-With its stand-alone mode, developers can simulate server-client interactions without a network connection, facilitating development and debugging.
+With its Soul in-process mode and Standalone bridge, developers can simulate server-client interactions without a network connection, facilitating development and debugging.
 PinionCore Remote aims to streamline network communication in game development and other applications, enabling developers to focus more on implementing business logic rather than dealing with the complexities of network protocols.

 If you want to know the details of the system architecture you can refer to Ask --> [DeepWiki](https://deepwiki.com/jiowchern/PinionCore.Remote) Or [OpenDeepWiki](https://opendeep.wiki/jiowchern/PinionCore.Remote)